kriss3/Udemy_ReactPlaygroud/README.md

 - Component development.
 - Bootstrap or Tailwind.
 - Managing the state.
 From props to passing down the top context api.smtp.com up until advanced liberal like Redux.
 - Next step, NetNinja.
-Get familiar with react outside of npx create-react-app...
+Get familiar with react outside of npx create-react-app.
+- I had a moment of realization today at work - I noticed I don't have fully understand component state using a combination of useState, useEffect and swr/fetcher.

 ## Available Scripts